GIRL IN A BOX

 Untitled design (2)

-As a wide-eyed spiritual seeker from Oklahoma, Paldrom believed enlightenment would end her suffering.
-She entered a traditional Tibetan Buddhist monastery, took monastic vows, shaved her head, and changed her name.
+As a wide-eyed spiritual seeker from Oklahoma, Paldrom believed enlightenment would free her from the messiness of being human—that she could somehow rest in a cloud of bliss.
+So she took monastic vows, shaved her head, changed her name, and agreed to forgo worldly pleasures.

 Publishers Weekly